DPsalmist/new_todo_app/README.md

 # todo_app

-#A todo app built wit django
+# A todo app built with django